vkucera/analysis-framework/docs/glossary/README.md

 : [table](#table) column, which stores the index of a row in a table

 column getter <a id="column-getter" />
-: method that return the value stored in the column
+: method that returns the value stored in the column

 data model <a id="table" />
 : collection of [table](#table) definitions.